Functions tiling with several lattices: Introduction to the Steinhaus tiling problem and its variants

 In \S\ref{sec:no-measurability} we study common tiles of lattices without the measurability assumption.
 For two lattices of the same volume in $\RR^d$ these were known to always exist \cite{kolountzakis1997multi}.
 We show in Theorem \ref{th:equal-volume} that the condition of equal volume is actually necessary for the existence of a common fundamental domain, which had remained an open question in \cite{kolountzakis1997multi}.

 In \S\ref{sec:finite-groups} we study the problem of finding a common tiling function for subgroups of a finite abelian group, trying now to minimize the size (cardinality) of its support.

 In Theorem \ref{th:no-intersection} we show that we can reduce the problem to the case where the two subgroups have no intersection, i.e. we reduce the study to direct products of groups.
 Theorem \ref{th:multiple} solves the problem exactly in the special case when the size of one group divides the size of the other.
-We then connect the problem to the problem of the support of {\em copulas} (a generalization of doubly stochastic matrices to the non-square case) as they have been studied in combinatorics and statistics and we deal with some special cases in Lemma \ref{lm:r}.
-Finally in Theorem \ref{th:discrete-to-continuous} we exploit this connection to produce, in some special cases again, a common tile for two lattices in $\RR$ which is slightly better in terms of its length than the convolution common tile.
+We then connect the problem to the problem of the support of {\em copulas} (a generalization of doubly stochastic matrices to the non-square case) as they have been studied in combinatorics and statistics and we deal with some special cases in Lemma \ref{lm:r}\footnote{This problem has since been solved completely in \cite{loukaki2022doubly}}.

 Several open questions are posed throughout.